TayoAdepetu/Koras-ui/Readme.md

 ### `add <component>`

-Add a component into your project.
+Add a component to your project.

 ```bash
 npx koras-ui add <component>